 Catholic, Jesuit and welcoming individuals of all faiths and backgrounds.

-Fully accredited by the Higher Learning Commission in the United States and authorized by the Consejería de Educación de la Comunidad de Madrid (the Education Ministry of the Madrid Regional Government) in Spain to deliver U.S. degree programs.
+Fully accredited by the Higher Learning Commission in the United States and authorized by the Consejería de Educación de la Comunidad de Madrid (the provincial higher education authorities in Madrid) to deliver U.S. degree programs.

 The primary language of instruction is English with selected courses taught in Spanish.

-In the historically protected neighborhood of Metropolitano in Madrid, readily accessible by metro (closest metro station: Guzmán el Bueno) and bus from anywhere in the city.
+In the historically protected neighborhood of Metropolitano in Madrid, readily accessible by metro (closest metro stations: Guzmán el Bueno and Vicente Aleixandre) and bus from anywhere in the city.

-At SLU-Madrid, you can complete requirements toward all of Saint Louis University's nearly 90 degree programs.
+At SLU-Madrid, you can complete requirements toward nearly all of Saint Louis University's undergraduate degree programs.